Graph Framework

 \begin{equation}\vec{k}_{4}=dt\frac{\partial\vec{k}}{\partial t}\left(\vec{x} + \vec{x}_{3},\vec{k} + \vec{k}_{3},\omega\right)\end{equation}

-These substeps are combined into a single step update.
+These sub-steps are combined into a single step update.

 \begin{equation}\vec{x}_{next}=\vec{x}+\frac{\vec{x}_{1}+2\left(\vec{x}_{2}+\vec{x}_{3}\right)+\vec{x}_{4}}{6}\end{equation}